International protection permits for both refugee status and subsidiary protection are granted for a period of 5 years.[1]

 According to the law, the residence permit for subsidiary protection can be renewed after verification that the conditions imposed in Article 14 of the Qualification Decree are still satisfied.[6]
 The application is sent back to the administrative Territorial Commission that decided on the original asylum application, which has to assess the renewal request and either express a favourable opinion to the renewal or send the file to the National Asylum Commission, which is responsible for the proceedings concerning the cessation or withdrawal of protection status.
 The Territorial Commission also considers information provided by the police concerning crimes committed during the person’s stay in Italy, while assessing the renewal request.
 In practice, these permits are usually renewed and the main reason why renewal may not happen is that the procedure to withdraw protection status started due to the beneficiary having committed a serious crime.

-Some Questure illegitimately subordinate the issuance of residence permits for subsidiary protection to the exhibition of the passport by the applicant.
-On 31 January 2020, the Civil Court of Brescia upheld the appeal lodged by an ASGI lawyer for a Nigerian beneficiary of subsidiary protection to whom the Questura of Bergamo refused to issue the residence permit because he did not have a passport.[6]
+Some Questure illegitimately require that subsidiary protection beneficiaries present their passport to be issued their residence permit.
+On 31 January 2020, the Civil Court of Brescia upheld the appeal lodged by an ASGI lawyer for a Nigerian beneficiary of subsidiary protection to whom the Questura of Bergamo refused to issue the residence permit because he did not have a passport.[7]

 On 10 March 2022, the Civil Court of Brescia upheld the appeal lodged by the applicant, a beneficiary of subsidiary protection, clarifying how, according to the Article 23 of the Qualification Directive, national implementing authorities are not given discretion as to additional requirements, not set in law, for the issuance of a residence permit for subsidiary protection beneficiaries.[8]

-Decree Law 130/2020 and L 173/2020 reintroduced the need to consider, in rejecting residence permits, the existence of constitutional and international obligations, and changed the substance of the special protection (protezione speciale) permits which could be granted when the hypothesis of non-expulsion or refoulement rises.[11]
-Decree Law 130/2020 specified that the refoulement or expulsion of a person was not admitted when there are good reasons to believe that the removal from the national territory involves a violation of the right to respect for his private and family life, unless that it is necessary for national security reasons, public order and safety as well as health protection.
-It also stated that the nature and effectiveness of the family ties of the person concerned, their effective social insertion in Italy, the duration of his stay on the national territory as well as the existence of family, cultural or social ties with his or her country of origin, have to be taken into account.[12]
+Decree Law 130/2020 and L 173/2020 reintroduced the need to consider, in rejecting residence permits, the existence of constitutional and international obligations, and changed the substance of the special protection (protezione speciale) permits which could be granted when the hypothesis of non-expulsion or refoulement arises.[9]
+Decree Law 130/2020 specified that the refoulement or expulsion of a person was not admitted when there are good reasons to believe that removal from the national territory involves a violation of the right to respect for their private and family life, unless it is necessary for national security reasons, public order and safety as well as health protection.
+It also stated that the nature and effectiveness of the family ties of the person concerned, their effective social insertion in Italy, the duration of their stay on the national territory as well as the existence of family, cultural or social ties with their country of origin, have to be taken into account.[10]

 In such cases, special protection permits (protezione speciale) were granted, either through the international protection procedure or following the submission of a direct request to the Questura subject to a favourable opinion by the Territorial Commission.